Inductive constructions for frameworks on a two-dimensional fixed torus: Background

+A periodic orbit framework $\pofw$ that is both infinitesimally rigid and independent on $\Tor^2$ will be called {\it minimally rigid}.
+From the rigidity matrix, we obtain the following necessary condition for minimal rigidity on $\Tor^2$.
+This is an analogue of Maxwell's original (1864) counting condition for the flexibility of frameworks \cite{Maxwell}. \begin{thm} Let $\pofw$ be a minimally rigid periodic orbit framework on $\Tor^2$.
+Then $G$ is $(2,2)$-tight. \end{thm}

 The rows of $\R_0\pofw$ corresponding to edges with zero gains are identical to rows in the rigidity matrix of a finite framework, as described in any introduction to rigidity; see \cite{CountingFrameworks} or \cite{SomeMatroids}, for example.
-Since at most $2|V|-3$ rows can be independent in the finite rigidity matrix, we have the following result: \begin{prop} Let $\pog$ be a periodic orbit graph with all edges having zero gains, $\bm = 0$.
-If $|E| > 2|V| - 3$, then the edges of $\pofw$ are dependent for any configuration $\p$. \end{prop}
+Since at most $2|V|-3$ rows can be independent in the finite rigidity matrix, we obtain: \begin{prop} Let $\pog$ be a periodic orbit graph with all edges having zero gains, $\bm = 0$.
+If $|E| > 2|V| - 3$, then the edges of $\pofw$ are dependent for any realization $\p$. \end{prop}